jaichandra/svg-textarea/README.md

 # \<svg-textarea\>

-SVG textarea element with support for multi-line editing.
+A Polymer 2 element for converting an SVG <text> element to a an editable multi-line textarea

 ## Usage